kacparas/meta_geofetch/readme.md

 This generates a list of GSEs from given GEO search query and writes it to metadata.txt metadata.txt is then processed, retrieving metadata of files associated with given GSEs.

-## TODO
-Combine metadata files into one using the same script.

 ## Requirements
 1. geofetch (Python package)
     a. coloredlogs